Today’s Reading: Isa 48:1–49:26, Luke 19:11–48, Job 11:1–12

 Hear this, O house of Jacob, who are called by the name of Israel, and who came from the waters of Judah, who swear by the name of the LORD and confess the God of Israel, but not in truth or right.
 Isaiah 48:1 (ESV)

-In this first instance we need to be careful that we don’t fall into religious lukewarmness, especially if we have grown up in a Christian family, we must not become so familiar with God and the Church that our declaration of allegiance and truth is no longer in sincerity or righteousness.
+In this first instance we need to be careful that we don’t become religious and lukewarm, especially if we have grown up in a Christian family.
+We must not become so familiar with God and the Church that our declaration of allegiance and truth, is no longer in sincerity or righteousness.